The Mighty ToRR: A Benchmark for Table Reasoning and Robustness: Construction

 \subsection{Setup}

 For each dataset, we sample $100$ examples from the test set.
-For each example, as mentioned in \S\ref{sec: table_forms}, we represent its table using $7$ different serializations.
+For each example, as mentioned in \S\ref{sec:table_forms}, we represent its table using $7$ different serializations.
 We also apply $4$ different structural perturbations.
 As the perturbations are orthogonal to the chosen serialization, this yields a total of $35$ $p \in P$ prompt configurations ($7$ serializations $\times$ $4$ perturbations + $7$ without perturbation).

-We run a total of $14$ models over \benchmark{}.
-We use 5-shot prompting\footnote{Except for WikiTQ, which includes long examples that we had to truncate to one-shot to fit the context window.}, where each set of 5 shots is randomly sampled for each example, with greedy decoding and limit the maximum token output to $512$.
-Each model was run on the same set of $100$ examples per dataset\footnote{The TableBench FC dataset consists of $96$ examples.
-We used $79$ examples in \benchmark{}, with the remaining examples serving as demonstrations.} $\times$ $35$ prompt configurations.
+We run a total of $14$ models over \benchmark{}, utilizing the Together AI\footnote{\href{https://www.together.ai/}{https://www.together.ai/}} inference engine.
+We use 5-shot prompting\footnote{Except WikiTQ, which we truncated to one-shot due to length.}, where each set of 5 shots is randomly sampled for each example, with greedy decoding and limit the maximum token output to $512$.
+Each model was run on the same set of $100$ examples per dataset\footnote{TableBench FC has 96 examples; we used 79 for \benchmark{}, the rest as demonstrations.} $\times$ $35$ prompt configurations.

-We utilize the \texttt{Unitxt} library \cite{bandel-etal-2024-unitxt} to ensure that \benchmark{} is shareable and reproducible, as also highlighted by \cite{reuel2024betterbenchassessingaibenchmarks}.
+We utilize the \texttt{Unitxt} library \citep{bandel-etal-2024-unitxt} to ensure that \benchmark{} is shareable and reproducible, as also highlighted by \citet{reuel2024betterbenchassessingaibenchmarks}.
 The modular customization of the library allowed us to manipulate the choice of table serialization and apply perturbations while keeping other aspects of prompt design (e.g., few-shot examples) constant.
+Further details about usage can be found in Appendix~\ref{appendix:usage_options}.